Sharp non-uniqueness for the Navier-Stokes equations in scaling critical spaces: Introduction

 hold with some $\delta=\delta(p,q) \in (0,1)$.
 Thus, non-uniqueness for $u_0=0$ remains valid if one replaces the Besov spaces by the corresponding Lizorkin--Triebel spaces.
 In particular, we see that enlarging $L^n(\R^n)=\dot{F}_{n,2}^0(\R^n)$ in \cites{Lio-Mas,Fur-Rie-Ter-2000} even slightly to $\dot{F}_{n,q}^0(\R^n)$ with $q>2$ leads to non-uniqueness.
 Moreover, we obtain the breakdown of unconditional uniqueness for small mild solutions in $L^{\infty}(0,T;{\rm BMO}^{-1}(\R^n))$ since ${\rm BMO}^{-1}(\R^n)=\dot{F}_{\infty,2}^{-1}(\R^n)$.
 This is different from the phenomenon in \cite{Coi-Pal-25}, which concerns non-uniqueness of smooth solutions for large data in ${\rm BMO}^{-1}(\T^3)$.
 See Figure~\ref{fig:uniq-nonuniq} below. \item On the results for the stationary Navier--Stokes equations in critical spaces, Chen \cite{Che-93} proved existence and uniqueness of small solutions in $L^n(\mathbb{R}^n)$, and Kaneko--Kozono--Shimizu \cite{Kan-Koz-Shi-19} established unique solvability in $\dot{B}_{p,q}^{n/p-1}(\mathbb{R}^n)$ for small external forces under condition (U1).
 Thus, for $(p,q)$ satisfying (U1) or (U2), small steady solutions are unique in $\dB_{p,q}^{n/p-1}(\R^n)$.
 Consequently, Theorem~\ref{thm:main} asserts sharp non-uniqueness of small solutions in $\dot{B}_{p,q}^{n/p-1}(\mathbb{R}^n)$.
 For the ill-posedness in the sense of discontinuity of the solution map, see \cites{Tsu-19-ARMA,Li-Yu-Zhu-25,Tan-Tsu-Zha-25,Fuj-24}. \item Concerning non-uniqueness for steady Navier--Stokes flows, Luo \cite{Luo-ARMA-2019} constructed nontrivial solutions to \eqref{eq:sNS} belonging to $L^2(\mathbb{T}^n)$ with $n \geq 4$.
 See \cite{Rieusset-25-JFA} for two-dimensional case in $H^{-1}(\T^2)$.
 Note that both spaces are supercritical and the three-dimensional case has been open.
 Our result appears to be the first to establish non-uniqueness of steady solutions in scaling critical spaces.
-Moreover our result includes the three-dimensional case.
+Moreover, our result includes the three-dimensional case.
 Meanwhile, our method cannot be implemented in two dimensions.
-This obstruction essentially reduces to the well-known difficulty of the solvability for the two-dimensional stationary Navier--Stokes equations on $\R^2$. \item As will be explained later, our construction of solutions relies on the structure provided by the classical Nash lemma, whereas we do not employ any of the periodic building blocks commonly used in convex integration approaches to fluid equations, such as Beltrami or Mikado flows. \item Our proof works in essentially the same way if $\mathbb{R}^n$ is replaced by $\mathbb{T}^n$; see Remark \ref{rem:V}. \end{enumerate} \end{rem}
+This obstruction essentially reduces to the well-known difficulty of the solvability for the two-dimensional stationary Navier--Stokes equations on $\R^2$. \item As will be explained later, our construction of solutions relies on the structure provided by the classical Nash lemma, whereas we do not employ any of the periodic building blocks commonly used in convex integration approaches to fluid equations, such as Beltrami or Mikado flows. \item Theorem~\ref{thm:main} remains valid, with essentially the same proof, if $\mathbb{R}^n$ is replaced by $\mathbb{T}^n$.
+Shortly after the first version of the present paper appeared on arXiv, Cheskidov and Hou \cite{Che-Hou-26} obtained related periodic results.
+More precisely, they proved, for every $n \geq 2$, $1 \leq p,q \leq \infty$, and $s<0$, the existence of non-unique stationary solutions in $B_{p,q}^{s}(\mathbb{T}^n)$ and the failure of unconditional uniqueness of mild solutions in $C([0,T);B_{p,q}^{s}(\mathbb{T}^n))$.
+Since they stated that the condition $s<0$ includes part of the subcritical regime, their theorem is stated in a range wider than the critical scale emphasized here.
+We point out, however, that our construction in the torus case gives the full negative range $B_{p,q}^{s}(\mathbb{T}^n)$, $s<0$, $1 \leq p,q \leq \infty$.
+Moreover, at the case $s=0$, we still give non-uniqueness whenever $2<q\leq \infty$, which is not covered by \cite{Che-Hou-26}. \end{enumerate} \end{rem}